mdembree218/forgematica-printer-1.16.5/README.md

 # Forgematica Printer

-Litematica Printer unofficial (Neo)Forge port.
+Litematica Printer derivative unofficial (Neo)Forge port to 1.16.5.
+[Original Forge Port for Later Versions](https://github.com/ThinkingStudios/ForgematicaPrinter)

 This extension adds printing functionality for Forgematica.
 Printer allows players to build big structures more quickly by automatically placing the correct blocks around you.